ejbest/proxmox-terraform-vm/README.md

 -Bridging the Gap to Cloud:**
     * The structure and workflow of this example are designed to closely resemble how Terraform is used in cloud environments.
 This makes it easier to transition to cloud deployments later on.
     * You'll learn the fundamental concepts of infrastructure as code (IaC) in a familiar context, preparing you for more complex cloud architectures.
-- Local Environment Control:**
-    * You have complete control over your Proxmox environment, allowing you to experiment with different configurations and scenarios.
-    * This level of control is often limited in cloud environments, where certain resources or configurations might be restricted.
-- Debugging and Troubleshooting:**
-    * When things go wrong (and they often do when learning), you'll have the opportunity to debug and troubleshoot your Terraform code in a safe environment.
-    * This process of problem-solving is essential for developing practical Terraform skills.
-- Understanding Infrastructure Concepts:
-    * Working with Proxmox exposes you to fundamental infrastructure concepts like virtualization, networking, and storage, which are essential for any DevOps or infrastructure role.
-    * By managing these components through terraform, you gain a deeper understanding of how they work together.
-- Terraform is built for iterative changes.
-You can easily modify your configurations and apply them to your Proxmox environment, allowing you to quickly test different scenarios and refine your skills.
-- In essence, this example provides a safe, accessible, and practical way to learn Terraform and gain valuable infrastructure skills.

 ## Features